 Option award plans require options to be granted at the fair market value of the shares underlying the options at the date of the grant and generally become exercisable over periods ranging from three to five years.
 Each option granted expires ten years from the date of the grant.
 Restricted stock awards are grants that entitle the holder to ordinary shares, subject to certain terms.
-Restricted stock unit awards (both time-based vesting and performance-based vesting) generally have restrictions that lapse over a one to four year vesting period.
+Restricted stock unit awards are grants that entitle the holder the right to receive an ordinary share, subject to certain terms.
+Restricted stock and restricted stock unit awards (both time-based vesting and performance-based vesting) generally have restrictions that lapse over a one to four year vesting period.
 Restrictions generally lapse for non-employee directors after one year.
 Certain restricted stock units are performance-based awards issued at a target number with the actual number of ordinary shares issued ranging based on achievement of the performance criteria.
 All restricted stock and restricted stock units which remain active under the Company's equity award plans are eligible to receive cash dividend equivalent payments upon vesting.